mikespe/Frogger-Object-oriented-JS/README.md

 #Setup

-1download the zip file
+1. download the zip file
-2extract all to a folder
+2. extract all to a folder
-3open index.html in the browser
+3. open index.html in the browser

 #How